dogeorg/connect/src/payment_relay/relay.md

 Payments may also be rejected with a `declined` status, in the case that the _Vendor_ or their nominated _Relay_ believes the transaction is too risky.
 This represents a _customer-specific_ problem.

+Wallets should also be prepared to handle 500 and 503 http errors, and other spurious errors, which indicate a temporary _Relay_ or network problem.
+Wallets _should_ retry the request a few times (with a small random delay) to increase reliability.

 The final three fields, `required`, `confirmed` and `due_sec` are in common with the _Status Reply_ below.